 You may qualify for - or your employer may offer - a personal funding account (PFA).
 There are different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific healthcare costs.

 You aren't taxed when you deposit funds, or when you withdraw money for qualified healthcare expenses.

-You can also save and invest your money and let it grow—tax free—over time to use in the future.
+You can also save and invest your money and let it grow tax-free over time to use in the future.

 There are different types of HRAs.
 Each type of HRA covers a different set of eligible healthcare expenses, which may include health plan deductibles, coinsurance, or copayments; vision or dental care; hospital charges; lab fees; prescriptions; and specific over-the-counter items.

+Note: This material is not intended to be tax or legal advice.
+The reader should consult with his or her own tax advisor to determine the tax implications of purchasing the products discussed herein.
 Advice, if any, included in this material was not intended or written by Premera to be used, and it cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.